 DriveItAway Holdings, Inc. Partners with Legacy Auto Credit Launching Vehicle Subscriptions in Canada

-“We are proud to welcome Legacy Auto Credit as a key partner for DriveItAway’s unique subscription to ownership platform to expand our service into Canada” John F. Possumato, Founder & CEO, DriveItAway Holdings, Inc.

-PHILADELPHIA and Ontario, Canada, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- DriveItAway Holdings, Inc. (“DriveItAway”), (OTC Marketplace: DWAY), an industry leader in automotive industry new mobility platforms with its unique subscription to purchase technology, is excited to announce its partnership with Legacy Auto Credit, specialists in helping people who are credit challenged drive a new or used vehicle, based in Ontario, Canada.
+PHILADELPHIA, PA, UNITED STATES, December 14, 2022 /EINPresswire.com/ -- DriveItAway Holdings, Inc. (“DriveItAway”), (OTC Marketplace: DWAY), an industry leader in automotive industry new mobility platforms with its unique subscription to purchase technology, is excited to announce its partnership with Legacy Auto Credit, specialists in helping people who are credit challenged to drive a new or used vehicle, based in Ontario, Canada.

 The unique turnkey DriveItAway consumer app and platform was created for car dealers and finance organizations to enable all consumers, regardless of credit score or cash down payment, to drive and then buy the vehicle of his/her choice.
 The DriveItAway platform is also perfectly suited for curious, but hesitant, potential EV buyers, as, by design, it spreads out the upfront purchase cost of the vehicle while driving on a subscription.
 It serves as an “unlimited test drive” with no long-term financial obligation for the driver, but with the option to purchase available at any time with most of the “pay as you go” money paid applied towards the purchase price.